OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/command-ref/WriteTableToDataStore/WriteTableToDataStore.md

 using the notation Table.Column to fully identify columns:

 * the string `TableID.DataType` column is in the input data
-* an integer database table `TimeSeriesMeta.DataTypesID` column is a foreign key to `DataTypes.DataTypesID`, and `DataTypes.Abbreviation` is the string data type – in other words, the datastore column being written does not match the string data type,but uses a relationship to match the integer data type in a separate table
+* an integer database table `TimeSeriesMeta.DataTypeID` column is a foreign key to `DataTypes.DataTypeID`, and `DataTypes.Abbreviation` is the string data type – in other words, the datastore column being written does not match the string data type,but uses a relationship to match the integer data type in a separate table

 To handle this relationship:

-* Use the `ColumnMap` parameter to tell the command that the `DataType` column in input table maps to the `DataTypesID` column in the datastore table:
+* Use the `ColumnMap` parameter to tell the command that the `DataType` column in input table maps to the `DataTypeID` column in the datastore table:

 ```
-ColumnMap=”DataType:DataTypesID”
+ColumnMap=”DataType:DataTypeID”
 ```

-* Use the `DataStoreRelatedColumnsMap` parameter to tell the command that the `DataTypesID` column should be looked up the Abbreviation column, which is a second level of column mapping:
+* Use the `DataStoreRelatedColumnsMap` parameter to tell the command that the `DataTypeID` column should be looked up the Abbreviation column, which is a second level of column mapping:

 ```
-DataStoreRelatedColumnsMap=”DataTypesID:Abbreviation”
+DataStoreRelatedColumnsMap=”DataTypeID:Abbreviation”
 ```

 ## Command Editor ##